Nassau Agreement: American concerns

-Between 1955 and 1960, the British economy had lagged behind that of the rest of Europe, growing at an average of 2.5 per cent per annum, compared with France's growth of 4.8 per cent, Germany's of 6.4 per cent, and the European Economic Community (EEC) average of 5.3 per cent, and Macmillan devoted much of 1960 to laying the ground for Britain's entry into the EEC.
+Between 1955 and 1960, the British economy had lagged behind that of the rest of Europe, growing at an average of 2.5 per cent per annum, compared with France's growth of 4.8 per cent, West Germany's of 6.4 per cent, and the European Economic Community (EEC) average of 5.3 per cent, and Macmillan devoted much of 1960 to laying the ground for Britain's entry into the EEC.
 The US was concerned that providing Polaris to Britain would jeopardise Britain's prospects of joining the EEC.
 Long-term US policy was to persuade the UK to build up its conventional military forces, and to secure admission to the EEC.

 McNamara introduced cost-effectiveness analysis to defence procurement.
 Skybolt suffered from rising costs, and the first five test launches were failures.
 This was not unusual; Polaris and Minuteman had similar problems.
 What doomed Skybolt was an inability to demonstrate capability beyond that achievable by Hound Dog, Minuteman or Polaris.
 This meant that there were few advantages for the United States in continuing Skybolt, but at the same time its cancellation would be a powerful political tool for bringing the UK into their Multilateral Force.
 The British, on the other hand, had cancelled all other projects to concentrate fully on Skybolt.
 When warned not to put all their eggs in the one basket, the British replied that there was "no other egg, and no other basket".
 On 7 November 1962, McNamara met with Kennedy, and recommended that Skybolt be cancelled.
 He then briefed the British Ambassador to the United States, David Ormsby-Gore.
 Kennedy agreed to cancel Skybolt on 23 November 1962.